-The Provost is the Chief Academic Officer of the College and is responsible for the overall administration and management of academic programs and services at the college.
+The Provost is the Chief Academic Officer of the college and is responsible for the overall administration and management of academic programs and services at the college.
 The Provost is administratively responsible to the President for the successful development of academic policy and the maintenance and quality of the academic program.

-The Provost specifically exercises leadership in determining the educational needs and services of the college, maintaining the highest educational standards, stimulating, coordinating and evaluating existing academic programs, initiating program development and supervising and coordinating all instructional areas including the Academic Schools, and the Louis and Mildred Resnick Library and the Academic Achievement Center.
+The Provost specifically exercises leadership in determining the educational needs and services of the college, maintaining the highest educational standards, stimulating, coordinating and evaluating existing academic programs, initiating program development and supervising and coordinating all instructional areas including the Academic Schools, the Louis and Mildred Resnick Library and the Academic Achievement Center and the Registrar's Office.